Pirkanmaa Regional Museum

 Official expert and authority

-The statements are issued free of charge.
-Requests for statements regarding preservation of the cultural environment should be sent, with appended materials or links to such materials, by email to pirkanmaan.maakuntamuseo@tampere.fi or via the Lupapiste portal (in Finnish and Swedish only).
+The satements are issued free of charge.
+Requests for statements regarding preservation of the cultural environment should be send, with appended materials or links to such materials, by email to pirkanmaan.maakuntamuseo@tampere.fi or via the Lupapiste portal (in Finnish or Swedish only).

 Under the Act on the Openness of Government Activities, statements issued by Pirkanmaa Regional Museum are public, except insofar as they concert issues that are classified or covered by privacy law.
 Existing statements can be viewed in the Siiri database (in Finnish only).

 Issues concerning preservation of the cultural environment are assigned to archaeologists and building researchers as indicated on the map.
-Link to contact information is above.
+Contact information can be found by scrolling down the page.

 Advisory and information services